RoBOPPics/BB/_pages/app-man-connect.md

 If you already have an account, enter your email address and password.

 After logging in the first time, your credentials will be remembered by the App for up to 90 days.

+## Edit or Delete your account

+After you have created an account and are logged in, you will find your Profile in the Community section.
+The Profile page has a kabob menu (three vertical dots) that includes for Editing or Deleting your account.

   <nav class="pagination">